 The CRL follows the format as defined in [RFC 5280].
 Each entry in the CRL shall include the revoked certificate's serial number, revocation date, and a reason for the revocation.

+Editor’s Note: The group shall resolve the issue of allowing multiple certificates in a chain to contain a TNAuthList by reference

 Delegate Certificate Profile